 The Color & Taste of Tupelo Honey

-Raw, unfiltered tupelo honey is Extra Light Amber in color and has a greenish blush when held up to the light.
+Raw, unfiltered tupelo honey is Light Amber in color and has a greenish blush when held up to the light.
 Tupelo honey has an amazing flavor profile.
-It starts with a bright floral burst that dissolves easily on the tongue, and then has a very pleasing and warm finish.
-When tasting it for the first time, folks tend to break out into wide smile and exclaim: "Wow!
-I never knew tupelo honey could taste so good."
+It starts with a bright floral burst that dissolves easily on the tongue, and then has a buttery, warm finish.
+In a word, tupelo honey is AMAZING.
+As one customer said, "There may be honey better than tupelo somewhere on this earth, but we've never found it."

-NOTE: Pure tupelo honey should not crystallize (also called 'sugaring') even after many years in the cupboard.
+NOTE: Pure tupelo honey should not crystallize (also called 'sugaring').
 But pure tupelo is impossible to get because the bees will visit other plants that are in bloom at the same time as the tupelo trees.
 The ratio of tupelo to non-tupelo nectar will vary from year to year, location to location, and even beehive to beehive.
 As a result, a layer of sugar may appear at the bottom of your container.
 This is a natural change, and it can be reversed by placing the container in hot water (but not too hot) and shaking the honey bottle every few minutes.